-Our relationship with the USFS involves three material service agreements: Call-When-Needed Water Scooper Contract Exclusive Use Light Fixed Wing Contract, under the Call-When-Needed Water Scooper Contract, we provide Super Scooper aircraft services for wildland firefighting on a national basis for a period of four years from June 3, 2021.
-We generate revenue under the Call-When-Needed Water Scooper Contract, the USFS reserves the right to terminate the Call-When-Needed by the USFS.
+Our relationship with the USFS involves three material service agreements: Call-When-Needed Water Scooper Contract Exclusive Use Light Fixed Wing Contract, and Call-When-Needed Light Fixed Wing Contract.
+Under the Call-When-Needed Water Scooper Contract, we provide Super Scooper aircraft services for wildland firefighting on a national basis for a period of four years from June 3, 2021.
+We generate revenue under the Call-When-Needed Water Scooper Contract from task orders placed by the USFS.
 Under the terms of the Call-When-Needed Water Scooper Contract, the USFS reserves the right to terminate the Call-When-Needed Water Scooper Contract, or any part thereof, for its sole convenience or in the event of any default by us.
 Under the Exclusive Use Light Fixed Wing Contract, we provide light fixed wing aircraft firefighting services on an exclusive use basis for the Northern, Rocky Mountain, Southwestern, Intermountain and Pacific Southwest regions, as defined by the U.S. Department of Agriculture.
 The original term of the Exclusive Use Light Fixed Wing Contract was for 12-months from May 15, 2019; however, the contract included an option to extend the contract for four additional periods of one year each, and the USFS has exercised its annual option to extend the contract for 12-month periods on each of March 18, 2020, April, 21, 2021, April 18, 2022 and March 14, 2023.
 We generate revenue under the Exclusive Use Light Fixed Wing Contract by providing guaranteed availability of our services for 120 calendar days per year, with different rates charged for standby hours and flight hours.
-Under the terms of the Exclusive Use Light Fixed Wing Contract, or any part thereof, for its sole convenience or in the event of any default by us.
-Under the Call-When-Needed Light Fixed Wing Contract, we provide light fixed wing aircraft firefighting services, on a call-when-Needed Light Fixed Wing Contract is for a period of four years.
-We generate revenue under the Call-When-Needed Light Fixed Wing Contract to providing our services when
+Under the terms of the Exclusive Use Light Fixed Wing Contract, the USFS reserves the right to terminate the Exclusive Use Light Fixed Wing Contract, or any part thereof, for its sole convenience or in the event of any default by us, Under the Call-When-Needed Light Fixed Wing Contract, we provide light fixed wing aircraft firefighting services, on a call-when-needed basis, for the air tactical group supervision mission on behalf of the Northern Region, as defined by the USFS.
+The term of the Call-When-Needed Light Fixed Wing Contract is for a period of four years.
+We generate revenue under the Call-When-Needed Light Fixed Wing Contract by providing our services when called upon by the USFS, if available at time of call, with different rates charged for standby hours and flight hours.
+Under the terms of the Call-When-Needed Light Fixed Wing Contract, the USFS reserves the right to terminate the Call-When-Needed Light Fixed Wing Contract, or any part thereof, for its sole convenience or in the event of any default by us.
+In September 2023, Bridger was awarded a 10-year air attack contract for up to \$166 million from the USFS to provide various fixed wing missions for aerial supervision, incident awareness, fire detection and reconnaissance.